Real Friends (Kanye West song): Remixes

 In January 2016, singer Erykah Badu released a remix of the track titled "Trill Friends" which was named "Best New Track" by Pitchfork.
 Rapper Waka Flocka Flame also released his own remix version of the song in April 2016.
 A minute-long verse by DMX surfaced online in December 2017 whilst he was in jail that was supposed to be on a remix by West featuring him that never was released due to DMX's legal issues.

 Commercial performance

 "Real Friends" debuted at number 92 on the US Billboard Hot 100 upon the release of The Life of Pablo.
 It also charted at number 34 on the US Hot R&B/Hip-Hop Songs chart in the same week and stayed on the chart for a total of two weeks.
 The song performed best in the United Kingdom, reaching number 78 on the UK Singles Chart.

 Credits and personnel

 Credits adapted from West's official website.

-Production – Kanye West & Boi-1da for 1da Boi Productions Inc.